Policy prepared by: William Mayor

 Analytics data, including website data, newsletter signups, and feedback data, can be analysed in aggregate to provide us with anonymous reports on our business.
 For instance, we might create reports on how our customers interact with our website, or how feedback might help improve our services, strengthen our campaigns and expand our outreach.
 These aggregate reports do not contain personally identifiable information.
 We may choose to make these anonymous reports public.

-Occasionally we might create tailored reports for a D&A Trainer or Partner.
+Occasionally we might create tailored reports for a D&A Support Worker or Partner.
 These reports could contain personally identifiable information such as your name or the feedback you left us.
-These reports will only be shared with authorised individuals, such as your D&A Trainer, Employer or Needs Assessor.
+These reports will only be shared with authorised individuals, such as your D&A Support Worker, Employer or Needs Assessor.

 More detailed reports (such as ILRs) are used by you (the Learner) to reflect on and review the training you’ve had with us.
 We might also share your ILR with relevant Partners, for instance your Needs Assessor.
 This is so that D&A and our Partners can ensure that we are providing you with the top-quality service you deserve.

 Contact information, such as an email address or telephone number, is used solely by us to communicate directly with you.
-We might need to store your home address in order to deliver D&A Training where you live.
-We try to communicate with you however you would prefer, so we might organise Training sessions over the phone, by SMS, by email, etc. Your contact information is only shared with the people that need to know it, for instance your Trainer, or the D&A Bookings Team.
+We might need to store your home address in order to deliver D&A Support where you live.
+We try to communicate with you however you would prefer, so we might organise support sessions over the phone, by SMS, by email, etc. Your contact information is only shared with the people that need to know it, for instance your Support Worker, or the D&A Bookings Team.

 Timesheets are saved internally at D&A for financial audit purposes.
 We also send timesheets to funding bodies and employers as part of our invoicing process.

 How is it stored?